nearinj/Denoiser-Comparison/Config/Trim/README.md

 Line 2: When set to 1 will delete all previous data that was generated from running the Trim.sh script with that config file.

-Line 3: The Directory name of where the raw fastq files are for the sample.
-Note (Trim.sh assumes all raw files are in ~/Mock_Communitites/MockData/ ).
+Line 3: The directory name of where the raw fastq files are for the sample. **Note** (Trim.sh assumes all raw files are in ~/Mock_Communitites/MockData/ ).

 Line 4: The max amount of jobs/threads to use when running the Trim.sh script